| Title: | Fit Statistical Models Using Hamiltonian Monte Carlo |

 This function runs the HMC algorithm on a generic model provided

-and gradient glogPOSTERIOR
+the logPOSTERIOR and gradient glogPOSTERIOR functions.

-All parameters specified within the list param
+All parameters specified within the list paramare passed to these two functions.

-The tuning parameters epsilon
+The tuning parameters epsilon and L are passed to the

 Leapfrog algorithm.

-hmc( N = 10000, theta.init, epsilon = 0.01, L = 10, logPOSTERIOR, glogPOSTERIOR, randlength = FALSE, Mdiag = NULL, constrain = NULL, verbose = FALSE, varnames = NULL, param = list(), chains = 1, parallel = FALSE, ... )
+hmc( N = 10000, theta.init, epsilon = 0.01, L = 10, logPOSTERIOR, glogPOSTERIOR, randlength = FALSE, Mdiag = NULL, constrain = NULL, verbose = FALSE, varnames = NULL, param = list(), chains = 1, parallel = FALSE, ... )hmc( N = 10000, theta.init, epsilon = 0.01, L = 10, logPOSTERIOR, glogPOSTERIOR, randlength = FALSE, Mdiag = NULL, constrain = NULL, verbose = FALSE, varnames = NULL, param = list(), chains = 1, parallel = FALSE, ... )

 N |